Demians12/FloWave/README.md

 The application is hosted on AWS using the Elastic Kubernetes Service (EKS), which provides an easy way to deploy and manage Kubernetes clusters for the different components of the application.
 The infrastructure is managed using Terraform, which allows for easy automation and management of the infrastructure.

 The design of the application includes multiple clusters of EKS, Kafka, and Cassandra, each in their own private subnets within a VPC on AWS.
-The clusters are spread across different availability zones to ensure high availability and redundancy, and a public subnet is also created for resources that need access to the internet.
+The clusters are spread across different availability zones to ensure high availability and redundancy.
 Overall, the distributed video streaming application is designed to be highly scalable, highly available, and easy to manage, providing a reliable and efficient way to stream video content to a large number of users.